TheAlgorithms/Python/CONTRIBUTING.md

   ```python
   x = x + 2	# increased by 2
   ```
+  The following thing is best when you use this type and save your time and your learn new thing
+  '''python
+  x+=2;

   This is too trivial.
 Comments are expected to be explanatory.
 For comments, you can write them above, on or below a line of code, as long as you are consistent within the same piece of code.